If you’d asked me this time last year

-Millie, a friend (I’d met years ago when travelling overland from Australia to Europe, across SE Asia and the Middle East) said but you’re so close, you must come and stay awhile with me at Lake Garda.
+Millie, my friend from years ago when we met travelling overland from Australia, across SE Asia and the Middle East to Europe, said but you’re so close, you must come and stay awhile with me at Lake Garda.

 So we stayed with Millie at Portese and ate freshly made pasta with fish caught from the Lake; enjoyed apperativos in the sun, and explored the Vittoriale Delgli Italiani.